Symbolic Humanism Manifesto for the Arts

 Beauty matters.

-It is one of the ways we recognise meaning, dignity, order, tenderness, tragedy, mystery, transcendence and hope.
-Beauty may be radiant or severe, harmonious or broken, quiet or monumental.
+Beauty can be found in the radiant or severe, harmonious or broken, quiet or monumental.
 It may appear in a painting, a drawing, a poem, a song, a film, a dance, a room, a ritual, a digital image, a voice, a body in motion, or a single mark upon a page.

+Symbolic Humanism affirms that art is a symbolic act.
 It is the human being standing before existence and saying:

-this matters.
+This matters.

 It honours the hand, the voice, the body, the instrument, the screen, the stage, the surface, the space and the sacred act of attention.